 The very nature of relationships with two same-sex partners requires breaking down stereotypical gender roles (i.e. housework is women’s work, and yard work is a man’s job.)
 Many couples, both homosexual and heterosexual, are establishing relationships based on equality and shared responsibilities.

-Many LGBT individuals have been or are married, often in an attempt to conform to societal expectations of heterosexuality; these and other LGBT individuals may have children.
-In addition, many LGB couples are arranging to become parents through adoption or artificial insemination.
+Many LGBTQI individuals have been or are married, these and other LGBTQI individuals may have children.
+In addition, many LGBTQI couples are arranging to become parents through adoption or artificial insemination.
 However, in some states, their parental rights are not always secure.

 There is no evidence that heterosexuals make better parents than homosexuals.
 It also holds true that the sexual orientation of the parent is not the determining factor in the sexual orientation of the child.
 Research has shown that children with gay or lesbian parents are just as well-adjusted, and emotionally and psychologically healthy, as children with heterosexual parents.